Deraclassic/auth_fortress/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### CONTACT
-For any inquiries or feedback regarding AuthFortress, please contact me at chiderauzoigwe2@gmail.com.
+For any inquiries or feedback regarding AuthFortress, please contact Chidera Uzoigwe at chiderauzoigwe2@gmail.com.